 Overall Population

-Singapore’s total population stood at 6.04 million as at June 2024 (Diagram 1), a 2.0 per cent increase from June 2023.
+Singapore’s total population stood at 6.11 million as at June 2025 (Diagram 1), a 1.2% increase from June 2024.
 This increase was mainly due to the growth in the non-resident population.
-The annualised population growth rate of 1.1 per cent over the last five years was slightly higher than the 0.8 per cent over the preceding five-year period.
+The annualised population growth rate of 1.5% over the past five years (2020-2025) was higher than the 0.5% over the preceding five-year period (2015-2020), mostly due to an increase in the number of Work Permit Holders in the Construction sector to support key infrastructure projects such as Changi Terminal 5 and the ramping up of housing supply.

 Source: Department of Statistics, Ministry of Manpower